Martin Rees, Jeweller and Pawnbroker

 Untreated stones are available, but seek expert advice if you want to buy one, as they are much more expensive for the same clarity, and treatments can be hard to identify.

 Fractures are sometimes filled.
 Rubies are a major problem, fractures are often filled with lead glass.
 This can make useless opaque stones look like good gems.
-But the treatment is far from permanent, and can be damaged by household chemicals, ultrasonic cleaning (as used by jewellers, and sometimes at home) as well as in other ways.
+But the treatment is not permanent, and can be damaged by household chemicals, ultrasonic cleaning and in other ways.
 The glass is much softer than ruby, so, the stone will deteriorate with time.

-At first the results look attractive, but they are not the same as a real ruby.
-If a real ruby is too expensive, consider a synthetic, it will last much longer, and look better.
-They are hard for the buyer to identify, so only purchase from reputable dealers.
+At first the results look attractive, but they are not the same as a real clear ruby.
+If a good clear gem is too expensive, consider lab-grown, it will last much longer.
+Treated stones are hard for the buyer to identify, so only purchase from reputable dealers.
 Jewellers can easily identify them.
-See an example at the foot of this page

 Sapphire

 While the blue form is the most common, other colours do occur.
-The red form is Ruby, however the pink variant is called Sapphire!
-The best stones are a bright transparent colour, neither very pale nor near black.
+The red form is Ruby, however the pink is called Sapphire!
+The best stones are a bright transparent colour, neither very pale or near black.

 The ancients believed that simply looking upon this stone would bring good luck.
 Visitors to Apollo's Oracle were expected to wear a blue sapphire to ensure their questions were answered.
 Sapphire is the birthstone for September.